Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - My regards.

-However, you should know: if a man and a woman meet, then the man must wait until the woman extends her hand to shake, otherwise he only makes a slight bow.
+However, you should know: if a man and a woman meet, the man must wait until the woman extends her hand to shake, otherwise he only makes a slight bow.

 – man – woman;

-- younger (youngest) in age - older (older);
+– younger (younger) in age – older (elder);

 much older than her;